Phishing is a term we have all heard, but what does it actually mean?

 Is it even something you need to worry about?

 Well, a recent Identity Theft Resource Center (ITRC) study shows that phishing was the root cause of 33% percent of cyberattack data compromises in 2021, and increased in volume by 40% over 2020.
 So, it isn't something to be dismissed.

-Many people associate phishing scams with email, but in reality, phishing can come in many different forms, including text messages (smishing), pop-up windows, phone calls (vishing), social media messages, and even bogus websites.
-In order to gain the victim’s trust, scammers may impersonate a bank, government agency, well-known retailer, the victim’s boss, or even a family member.
-Learn the myriad of ways cybercriminals attempt to trick their victims through phishing scams and steps to better protect yourself.
+Phishing can come in many different forms, including text messages (smishing), pop-up windows, phone calls (vishing), social media messages, and even bogus websites.
+In order to gain your trust, scammers may impersonate a bank, government agency, well-known retailer, your boss, or even a family member to trick you into clicking on a bad link or downloading a malicious attachment that gives them access to sensitive information.

 The Many Possible Faces of a Phishing Attack